LKNhan/MT2013_-CC03_Group22/README.md

-A github page storing all the code for the assignment of subject: Probability and Statistic of HCMUT.
+A github page storing all the code for the assignment of subject: Probability and Statistic of HCMUT, HK252.
-It's currently HK252.

 Names of the contributor:
 LÊ KHÁNH NHÂN,